Low Testosterone Treatment FAQ's

 Increased energy

-Restores metabolic function and reduces fatigue
+Restores metabolic function and reduces fatigue.

 Improved libido

-Enhances sex drive and erectile function
+Enhances sex drive and may support erectile function.

 Muscle gain